 If the question is answered yes then it will consult on what to do later this year, including simplifying charges.
 Then, after the usual papers have been published and an implementation period passed, firms will be given a further year to see if they challenge themselves on the fees charged.
 There will then be a review of that market data, and then the usual formal procedures after that.
 Any change before 2022 seems highly unlikely, leaving customers stuck for years with drawdown charges that are “complex, opaque and hard to compare”.

 Swifter and firmer action is to be taken on making customers engage more.
 The last thing most customers want to do is engage with their pension pot.
 Quite right, too.
-Engagement is a chimera that simply shifts the blame for poor pensions outcomes on to the hapless consumer who has neither the interest nor the knowledge to engage with their pension pot.
+Engagement is a chimera that simply shifts the blame for poor retirement outcomes on to the hapless consumer who has neither the interest nor the knowledge to engage with their pension pot.

 That view is borne out by the FCA’s evidence that only around 5 per cent of people “engage” with their pension when they receive the current wake-up pack: a large envelope stuffed with up to 100 pages of guides, documentation and something called signposting.
 The pack is, the FCA says, “largely ineffective”.
 The Treasury agrees.